Siamsell/dcgan_medicale_deepLearning_model/README.md

 then uploaded to Kaggle again as a cleaned curated dataset.
 Subsequent to this cleaned and curated dataset, a Deep Convolutional Generational Adversarial Network (DCGAN) was also trained for the generation of realistic fake abdominal CT slices.
+## How It Works

+1. Convert raw DICOM to JPG slices using `pydicom`
+2. Preprocess slices to 256×256 grayscale images
+3. Train DCGAN and StyleGAN3 separately
+4. Monitor training losses + visual outputs
+5. Evaluate image quality with FID/SSIM
+6. Output synthetic images for medical education or augmentation

 ## Sample Results
 ### DCGAN-Inspired Output (300 epoch with size 64)
 ![DCGAN](https://i.postimg.cc/brrKVnck/output-epoch-399.png)